dave3vans/DreamControl/README.md

 TODO: Make channel strip controls Mackie HUI/Control compliant.

+## Future
+In the future, I hope to expand the system to deal with 5.1 surround sources.
+This includes downmix options and L/C/R/Lfe/LS/RS solo buttons, possibly using the top-right band solo and EXT1/EXT2 buttons for this purpose, either shifted, or dedicated.

  #
 Copyright © 2018 David Evans.
 Licensed for personal non-commercial use only.